Data Linkage Analysis¶

 andhttp_status_code

-in the link to carry over the filters to the Explorer. -
+into the link so that the filters can be passed to the Explorer. -

-Since the monitor’s detection interval is [last 15 minutes], the query time range in the Explorer should match (i.e., the event notification time as the end time, 15 minutes before as the start time).
+Since the detection interval of the monitor is set to [Last 15 Minutes], the query time range in the Explorer should also match (i.e., the event notification time as the end time, and 15 minutes before as the start time).

-After all configurations are complete, save the monitor.
+After all configurations are completed, save the monitor.

 Link Configuration Explanation¶

-Any link can be inserted into the event content, such as Explorers, Dashboards, external links, etc., depending on the use case.
+Any link can be inserted into the Event Content, such as: Explorer, Dashboard, external links, etc., configured according to the use case.

-For example, if the detection interval is [15 minutes], and the detection metric query is:
+For example: A detection interval of [15 Minutes], and the query for the detection metric is:

-Then the added link automatically includes the following two parameters:
+Then the added link will automatically carry the following two parameters:

 1) Filter condition parameter: &query=http_status_code:>=500 service:{service}